EricLarmanou/checkETC/README.md

 # checkETC
 checkETC is a python script for testing biomet and eddy covariance data files.
 The compatiblity of the file with ETC requirements is tested as well as unrealitic values, gaps, NaNs...

 Required libraries: pandas, plotly

 The 3 main functions are:
 - ```py QC(Site, DateCheck = None)```: perform tests on 1 specific day.
-A html file (Report.html) is produced.
-A csv file (Flags.csv) is also produced, with one alert flag per file type.
-Finally for each data file, a html file containg plots is produced (the plot files generation can be diables in the ini file).
-All the files are generated at the location specified in the config file (see below).
+A html file (Report.html) is produced for that day.
+A csv file (Flags.csv) is also produced, with a single flag per file type.
+Finally for each data file, a html file containg plots is produced (the plot generation can be diabled in the ini file).
+All the files are generated in a generated directory named after the date of the processed day, at the location specified in the config file (see below).
-- ```QC_n(Site, DateStart, DateEnd)```: perform a test for each day included between the 2 specified dates
+- ```QC_n(Site, DateStart, DateEnd)```: perform a test for all days included in the specified range.
-- ```ListReports(Site, Years=None)```: build a yearly html report.
+- ```ListReports(Site, Years=None)```: build a yearly html report, listing flags previously saved in the daily csv files.

-The 3 levels of reports: level 1: yearly / level 2: daily, level 3: per data file
+The 3 levels of reports: level 1: yearly / level 2: daily, level 3: daily and per file type

 ```mermaid
 graph TD;